Your questions and Our answers. Please feel free to contact us with any other questions.

 What if my child needs/wants to transfer to another school?
 Admission to other schools looks very similar to what any other student may experience.
 However, since our students are homeschoolers, you would simply provide your annual homeschool assessment form (Red Oak provides these annually to all of its students) instead of school transcripts.
 Most public schools (CCS included) do not require any testing to determine which grade students would be placed in, they simply place the child based on their age.

-Private schools in Columbus have a similar admissions process for homeschoolers.
-The only difference would be that you would provide letters of recommendation (1-2) from teachers, the students portfolio and your annual homeschool assessment form instead of a school transcript.
+Private schools in Columbus also have a similar admissions process for homeschoolers.
+The only difference would be that you would provide letters of recommendation (1-2) from teachers, the student’s portfolio and your annual homeschool assessment form instead of a school transcript.
 Red Oak will provide all of these documents to families.
-However, most private school DO require students to take a standardized test for admission, but this is required of ALL their applicants.
+However, most private schools DO require students to take a standardized test for admission, but this is required of ALL their applicants.

 Are there sibling discounts or scholarships?
 We understand that the cost of an alternative education for your children can sometimes put a strain on finances.
-While we are unable to provide discounts or scholarships in these early years of the school, we are working diligently to begin fundraising with the goal that every dollar we raise for that fund will go towards helping families in need of financial assistance.
+While we are unable to provide discounts or scholarships these early years, we are working diligently to begin fundraising with the goal that every dollar we raise for that fund will go towards helping families in need of financial assistance.

-Are you doing anything to increase diversity?
-We are doing everything we can to get the word out about our school to any and all communities we feel might be interested in a nature-based school for their children.
+What are you doing to increase diversity?
+We have an extremely limited advertising budget, but we are doing everything we can to get the word out about our school to any and all communities we feel might be interested in a nature-based school for their children.
 If you have any ideas on how to help us in this regard we would love to hear them!

-How do you teach arts and music?
-Our project-based learning approach provides various opportunities for creativity, problem solving and artmaking.
-The children have access to art materials, time during which to explore them, and examples of fine art on a daily basis.
-Singing, music-making, and movement are all incorporated into our regular school day.
+How will arts and music be incorporated?
+Our innovative, project based learning classrooms will provide constant opportunities for creativity, problem solving and art!
+The children will have access to art materials, time during which to explore them, and examples of fine art on a daily basis.
+Singing, music-making, and movement will also be incorporated into our regular school day.

-What are the clothing requirements?
-The kids are required to wear weather appropriate clothing when they are dropped off for school each day.
+What about clothing requirements?
+The kids will be required to wear weather appropriate clothing when they are dropped off for school each day.
 This includes any necessary sunscreen/bug spray/sun hats during warmer weather.
-During the winter months students are required to have the following: waterproof/resistant winter coat, snow pants, insulated snow boots, hats, and gloves.
+During the winter months students are required to have waterproof/resistant winter coat, insulated snow pants, insulated snow boots, hat, gloves and warm socks.
 Students are also required to have an extra change of clothes in their backpacks/cubbies throughout the year.